 The Valyrians' early interactions with dragons involved more than just bravery and luck.
 They used blood magic and enchanted horns to bond with these formidable creatures.
 The hatching of dragon eggs required the life extinguishment through fire, a dark practice that underscores the deep and often brutal connection between dragons and their riders.

 Dragons in Westeros are known for their intense loyalty, bonding with only one rider at a time.
 This lifelong connection begins at birth when a dragon hatches and imprints on the first person it sees.
+The Targaryen tradition of placing a dragon egg in the cradle ensures this powerful bond, which is crucial for the Dragonrider's success.

 Dragons in Martin's world are not as intelligent as their counterparts in other fantasies but are still smart creatures, comparable to loyal dogs.
 They understand commands and exhibit a deep connection with their riders, often sensing their needs intuitively.
 This intelligence makes them formidable allies and feared opponents.

-Dragons never stop growing as long as they are well-fed and free.
 This means that older dragons can become enormous, such as Balerion the Black Dread, who could swallow a mammoth whole.
 This continuous growth adds a sense of awe and terror to these already majestic beings.

 Dragons prefer their meals cooked, utilizing their fire-breathing ability to immolate their prey.
 This unique dietary habit sets them apart from real-world obligate carnivores, making them even more fascinating and fearsome.